intersel/jamrules/README.md

 # Run JamRules

 ## compileRules
-Initialize the rule engine - to do before action and after adding the rules
+Initialize the rule engine - to do before action and after adding new rules

 ### Example